Alby Schultz: Personal

 In 2003 he lost an eye in an accident with hydrochloric acid while cleaning a swimming pool filter, and in 2004 received a prosthetic eye.

 Schultz was a staunch monarchist and long fought against the movement to make Australia a republic.

-Not long after his retirement, in May 2013, Schultz was diagnosed with inoperable liver and oesophageal cancer.
+Not long before his retirement, in July 2013, Schultz was diagnosed with inoperable liver and oesophageal cancer.
 Two months before the diagnosis, it was revealed he had prostate cancer.
 He died on 14 July 2015, aged 76.